Last reviewed: 12/15/2024 8:40:12 AM

 Package.appxmanifest Capablities

 If the application requires speech recognition, it requires use of the microphone.
-Select Microphone under Package.appxmanifest Capabilities in Visual Studio or add the following to the Package.appxmanifest file:
+If it uses cloud-based speech technologies, it requires Internet (client) capabilities.
+Select Internet and Microphone under Package.appxmanifest Capabilities in Visual Studio or add the following to the Package.appxmanifest file:

 <Capabilities>